ghoshbishakh/osassignment2/assignment2.md

 data_blocks = DB
 ```

 The superblock is then written to the disk.
 The bitmaps are initialized.
+The inodes are also initialized with `valid = 0`.

 Return 0 if successful, -1 otherwise.